 Linear and Quadratic Equations

 The work considers the solution of many problems concerning linear and quadratic equations, but considers only positive rational solutions to these problems.
 Equations which would lead to solutions which are negative or irrational square roots, Diophantus considers as useless.
 To give one specific example, he calls the equation 4 = 4x + 20 ‘absurd’ because it would lead to a meaningless answer.
 In other words how could a problem lead to the solution -4 books?
-There is no evidence to suggest that Diophantus realised that a quadratic equation could have two solutions.
+There is no evidence to suggest that Diophantus realized that a quadratic equation could have two solutions.

 Arithmetica and Beyond